dazinator/Dazinator.Extensions.Options.ItemChanged/README.md

 ```

-It basically just matches between the two arrays using the nominated property value as the matching key - then returns an IEnumerable of the differences that have been detected - which are either that a new item is added, or an old item was removed, or existing matched items (same key) are different (equality comparison fails).
+It's called `CollectionDifferUsingKeyExpression` because you pass in an expression that selects the property to use for the "Key" to match with.
+There is another called `CollectionDifferUsingInterface` which enforces instead that your item class implements an interface: `IHaveKey<TKey>` which forces a `.Key` property of that type.
+The expression based approach is more flexible and doesn't require any type changes.

+ `CollectionDifferUsingKeyExpression` and `CollectionDifferUsingInterface` are both `CollectionDiffer`'s and their responsibility is to compare two IEnumerable's and report on the differences in terms of New, Removed, or Modified items.

 ## IOptionsItemChangesMonitor

-If all you care about is being notified of item differences, you can call `AddOptionsItemChangeMonitor()` to register this as a service in its own right:
+If all you care about is being notified of differences on an items / list / array property, you can call `AddOptionsItemChangeMonitor()` to register this as a service in its own right:

 ```csharp